Netherlands–Turkey relations: 2017 referendum campaign dispute

 In the wake of the Turkish constitutional referendum, events featuring Turkish Ministers were scheduled to be held in the Netherlands in March 2017 in order to promote the proposed amendments to the Constitution of Turkey.
 The Dutch Government under Mark Rutte prohibited Turkish Ministers from entering the Netherlands for rallies, stating "We are of the opinion that Dutch public spaces are not the place for political campaigns of other countries".
 Turkish President Recep Tayyip Erdoğan sharply condemned the decision, calling the Netherlands a "Nazi remnant".
 Overseas election campaigning, even in diplomatic missions, is illegal under Turkish law; yet most political parties in Turkey including the ruling AKP have flouted the law.
 On 13 March 2017, Deputy Turkish Prime Minister Numan Kurtulmuş announced the suspension of high-level diplomatic relations between the Netherlands and Turkey and barred the Dutch ambassador from returning to Ankara.

 The countries normalized the relations and appointed ambassadors in 2018.

 Sanctions against Turkey

 Netherlands criticized the 2019 Turkish offensive into north-eastern Syria.
 On 10 October 2019, a large majority of Dutch MPs backed the introduction of sanctions against Turkey. the Netherlands imposed an arms embargo on Turkey in 2019 due to Turkey's military operation in northeastern Syria.
 In July 2023, the Netherlands lifted its embargo on weapons exports to Turkey.

 Osman Kavala dispute

 In October 2021, in the wake of the appeal for the release of Turkish activist Osman Kavala signed by 10 western countries, Turkish president Recep Tayyip Erdoğan ordered his foreign minister to declare the Dutch ambassador persona non grata, alongside the other 9 ambassadors.
 Following a statement by the ambassadors, reiterating their compliance with Article 41 of the Vienna Convention on Diplomatic Relations regarding the diplomatic duty not to interfere in host states’ internal affairs, President Erdoğan decided to not expel the ambassadors.

+Turkey's stance on enlargement of NATO

+On 28 June 2022, the Netherlands welcomed Turkey's support for Finland and Sweden's NATO membership bids.